vitamickey/hugo-website/content/posts/life-ing/decluttering.md

 - When you make a purchase, designate a place for that new item when you get home.
 Don’t set it down and think about it later.
 Do it right away.[^2]
 - Put things back as soon as you've used them.

-# Actual thoughts
+## Actual thoughts

 I REALLY HAVE TOO MUCH STUFF.
 I know this.
 There are so many things I think about r.e. my belongings.

 How much should I care about the things I have?
-I wish to [hold all things loosely](/hold-loosely/), but then at a point I feel like I would just store things up without caring whether I am in possession of them or not.
+I wish to [[Hold all things loosely]], but then at a point I feel like I would just store things up without caring whether I am in possession of them or not.

 Mari Kondo has nice principles specifcally about the order in which you should declutter, i.e. I like her system, but I do not like her criteria for what should be kept vs. removed, nor do I like the Eastern spiritual elements of her practice.
 "What sparks joy" is a bit of a weird criteria if Christians are supposed to really find ultimate joy in God.
 I think we can delight in the things we own, but if we derive our joy from them, that's prob bad.